The Háifoss Hike, Iceland

 View of Haifoss from the trail

 The sight of Haifoss from the bottom of the gorge is nothing short of spectacular.
-Here you get a stronger sense of the waterfall’s height and water volume.
+Here, you get a stronger sense of the waterfall’s height and water volume.
 As well as considerable water spray, depending on wind direction and how close to the waterfall you decide to get.

 As you get closer to Haifoss, you will see a faint trail continuing further into the gorge.
-There will most likely be a lot of water spray from Haifoss, so you may get wet and need to store away your camera gear.
+There will most likely be a lot of water spray from Haifoss, so you may get wet and need to store your camera gear.
 The rocks may also be slippery.
 At one point, it will look as if the trail may continue to Granni, but it will end and disappear earlier.

 Also, note that this trail does not require you to get into the river, so if you see the trail disappearing in the waters, water levels are probably too high to go any further.